 Call for Disruption Papers

-The National Foundation to End Child Abuse and Neglect (End CAN) and the Haruv Institute are seeking applications for “disruption” papers that would serve a guide for grantmaking for the organization in the coming years.
+The National Foundation to End Child Abuse and Neglect (End CAN) and the Haruv Institute are again seeking applications for “disruption” papers in the area of training that would serve a guide for grant making for the organization in the coming years.

 EndCAN’s work is rooted in the belief that child abuse and neglect is a physical, mental and public health problem in addition to being a social and legal issue that is statutorily addressed by child welfare and civil courts in intrafamilial cases and by law enforcement and criminal courts in extra-familial cases.

 These disruption papers provide an opportunity for professionals in the field and others to develop concepts for how we might re-create a better approach to child abuse and neglect that effectively prevents and treats all forms of child abuse and neglect.
 Last year we awarded prizes to for papers in the Clinical, Research and Prevention area.
-The winning abstracts are at www.EndCAN.org This year, we are again looking for papers in the Training area.
+The winning abstracts are at www.EndCAN.org and the papers are currently scheduled to be published in the International Journal on Child Maltreatment: Research, Policy and Practice Fall.
+2019.
+This year, we are again looking for papers in the Training area.

-We seek papers that will offer a disruptive approach to training and education for the approach, treatment and understanding of child abuse and neglect.
+We seek papers that will offer a disruptive approach to training and education for all the professionals involved in child abuse and neglect work.
 Applicants are encouraged to think broadly, be innovative and help readers see a large picture on how education and training can contribute ultimately to ending child abuse and neglect.
-Timeline and Process Individual or team applicants are invited to submit a letter of intent by August 23, 2019.
+Timeline and Process Individual or team applicants are invited to submit a letter of intent by October 18, 2019.
 This letter should introduce the topic and approach that the applicant wishes to explore in greater depth if they are selected to submit a full disruption paper.

-It should be no more than three pages.
-A Cover letter or page with the author’s names and affiliations should be appended to the three-page outline.
+The submission should be no more than three pages.
+A Cover letter and/or page with the author’s names and affiliations should be appended to the three-page outline.
 A peer review committee compiled of professionals in the field of CAN will read the letters of intent, then, will collectively invite the top papers to submit a full 3000-word paper for final evaluation.
-The winning paper will receive a $10,000 prize (provided by EndCAN and Haruv) and will be invited to present their papers at and EndCAN’s second summit.
-In addition, the winning and semifinalists papers could be published in a journal or as part of a Monograph on the Future of the Field of Child Abuse and Neglect.
-Final papers will be submitted by January 17, 2020.
-The semi-finalists will be notified in mid-September.
+The winning paper will receive a $10,000 prize (provided by EndCAN and Haruv) and will be invited to present their papers at EndCAN’s second national summit.
+In addition, the winning and semifinalists papers could be published in a journal.
+Final papers will be submitted by February 29, 2020.
+The semi-finalists will be notified in mid-November.

 email@example.com | PO Box 102428, Denver, CO 80250